SeaHifly/Infrared-Small-Target/README.md

 The datasets will be uploaded to another link.
 Some information about the datasets will be supplemented.
 (http://)

-If you want to take the dataset for your own research, please contact us.
-We will upload a version to arxiv as quickly as possible so that one can cite it.
+If you want to take the dataset for your own research or paper, please contact us.
+We will upload a version to the arxiv as quickly as possible so that one can cite it.

 If you find some errors, any corrections (including label failure, code errors and so on) will be welcomed.

-email: xuhai_0513@foxmail.com.
+email:
+xuhai_0513@foxmail.com.
+(Choose this first, we will reply within a week.) seahifly@hust.edu.cn

 --------------------------------------------------------------------------------
 Run 'MMRFF_TrainSE_LL01.py' to train your own model on any datasets.